Glacier National Park Montana, USA Travel Guide

 There are no sea or river arrival points that would be relevant for travel directly to or from the park by large vessels.

-Though the park features a lot of lakes and rivers, these are internal waterways used for recreational activities like boating and kayaking, not for transportation access to the park.
+Though the park features a lot of lakes and rivers, these are internal waterways used for leisure activities like watercraft activities and kayaking, not for transportation access to the park.

 A rental car typically affords the most freedom, although the park's shuttle system and specialized tours enhance the experience within specific areas.